Rando-cal/Single-Resource-API-deliverable/README.md

 The most important file for understanding the structure of the template is `server.js`.
 This is where the actual Express `app` object is created, where the middlewares and routes are registered, and more.
-To register a routefile, follow the pattern established here with `exampleRoutes` and `userRoutes`.
+To register a routefile, follow the pattern established here with `pen_routes` and `userRoutes`.
 If you want to add any middlewares to your app, do that here.

 The `app` directory contains models and route files.
 Models are simply Mongoose models.
-To create your own, follow the patterns established in `app/models/example.js`.
+To create your own, follow the patterns established in `app/models/Pens.js`.
 Route files are somewhat similar to controllers in Rails, but they cover more functionality, including serialization and deciding which HTTP verbs to accept and what to do with them.